 - Liver Toxicity: This medication can cause liver toxicity, which your oncology care team may monitor for using blood tests called liver function tests.
 Notify your healthcare provider if you notice yellowing of the skin or eyes, your urine appears dark or brown, or you have pain in your abdomen, as these can be signs of liver toxicity.

-- Pancreatitis: This medication can cause pancreatitis, or an inflammation of the pancreas.
-Symptoms include include nausea, vomiting, and abdominal or back pain.
+- Pancreatitis: This medication can cause pancreatitis (inflammation of the pancreas).
+Symptoms include nausea, vomiting, and abdominal or back pain.
 Notify your care team or go to the emergency room if you experience any of these symptoms while taking bexarotene.

 - Cataracts: This medication may increase the risk of developing cataracts.
 Report any changes in vision to your healthcare provider, including cloudy or blurry vision, difficulty seeing at night, sensitivity to light, seeing "halos" around lights, and/or yellowing of colors.

 As mentioned above, exposure of an unborn child to this medication could cause birth defects, so you should not become pregnant or father a child while on this medication.
-Effective birth control is necessary 1 month before starting therapy, during treatment, and for at least 1 month after treatment.
+Effective birth control is necessary 1 month before starting therapy, during treatment, and for at least 1 month after treatment for women and for 1 month after treatment has ended for men.
 Even if your menstrual cycle stops or you believe you are not producing sperm, you could still be fertile and conceive.
 Women should use two forms of birth control, including on non-hormonal form.
+Men should use condoms.
 You should not breastfeed while taking this medication.